angx-system/angeliax/SCHEMA.md

 - **Custody Log.** Not yet defined.
 Proposed: a log recording when ultimate accountability for a keypair changes hands (ownership transfer, not routine staffing) — outgoing party, incoming party, timestamp, signed by whoever currently holds the keypair.
 Distinct from Base Retirement's Successor Base ID: Custody Log preserves the same base identity and history under new control; retirement ends the base entirely and only optionally points to a different one.
 To be resolved in a future schema pass.
 - **Query scope.** Local query returns results from the base's own collection.
 Federated query extends through the partner chain.
 Manual traversal moves base by base.
 To be resolved with developers.
 - **Partner replication strategy.** Full replication, sparse on demand, or per-partner choice.
 To be resolved with developers.
-- **Base keypair derivation.** Generated independently of the steward keypair on the persistent device at the location.
-Exact derivation mechanic to be resolved with developers.
 - **Initialize Base trigger synchronization.** Client detects two added entries from two distinct verified bases pointing to nodes owned by this keypair.
 How this count synchronizes across devices when confirmations arrive independently — to be resolved with developers.
 - **Node curation discovery.** Unresolved whether a steward can see which bases currently curate their own node.
 A curating base already stays